uesleibros/crset/README.md

 This project is **not affiliated with or endorsed** by SoFIFA, EA Sports, FIFA, or any related entity.
 All data is scraped from **publicly available** sources and is intended for **educational and non-commercial** use only.

+Use of this software for commercial applications may violate the terms of service of the source website.

 ## Contributing